p2p-org/substrate-rpc-proxy/readme.md

 #### History

-Project started in Jan 2023 in p2p.org in Polkadot SRE Team.
+Project started in Jan 2023 in P2P.ORG Polkadot SRE Team.
 Main goal of the project is to provide stable RPC service.

 #### References